Badass Female CrossFit Athletes You Should Follow On Instagram

 Fill your feed with their fierceness, and it'll only be a matter of time before you're inspired to join a box

-Whether you've been eyeing a CrossFit box for some time or have never considered giving deadlifts and WODs a try, the Instagram accounts of these badass fit-as-hell CrossFit girls will have you running straight to the barbell.
+Whether you've been eyeing a CrossFit box for some time or have never considered giving deadlifts and WODs a try, the Instagram accounts of these badass fit-as-hell CrossFit women will have you running straight to the barbell.
 (Or try this at-home CrossFit workout that only requires a kettlebell.)

-This exceptional Icelandic athlete was crowned the Fittest Woman on Earth at the CrossFit Games not one but twice-in 2015 and 2016.
+This exceptional Icelandic athlete was crowned the Fittest Woman on Earth at the CrossFit Games not once but twice—in 2015 and 2016.
 Most recently, she became the face of Reebok's "Be More Human" campaign and has been dropping wisdom on self-acceptance and pushing your limits.

 Denver-based Emily Schromm, a certified personal trainer and CrossFit coach, has more than CrossFit as her claim to fame: She's the creator of the Superhero Challenge (a nutrition and exercise program) and has been on MTV's Real World and The Challenge.
 Follow her for aspirational weight-lifting pics and don't-take-no-for-an-answer motivational quotes.
 (Finally going to give it a try?
 If you're a CrossFit newbie, you'll definitely be thinking these 15 things.)